-For the 2010 calendar year (2011 results will be published in 2012), fifteen components were detected in trace amounts well below Federal Safe Drinking Water Act Maximum Contaminant Levels set for public water systems throughout the country.
-The tables included in this report list the detected constituents.
-Their presence does not necessarily indicate that water poses a health risk
+For the 2011 calendar year (2012 results will be published in 2013), four components were detected in trace amounts well below Federal Safe Drinking Water Act Maximum Contaminant Levels set for public water systems throughout the country.
+The tables included in this report list the detected constituents and other sampling results.
+Their presence does not necessarily indicate that water poses a health risk.